Hepatitis E – The Most Common Cause of Acute Viral Hepatitis in the World

-Once infected with HEV, the only treatment is rest and increased fluid intake – similar to how you would recuperate from the flu.
-Since Hepatitis E is a viral disease, antibiotics are of no value in the treatment of this infection.
-Unlike Hepatitis A and B, there is no immune globulin to protect or recover from HEV.
+The only available treatment once infected is rest and increased fluid intake – similar to how you would recuperate from the flu or common cold.
+And, unfortunately, since hepatitis E is a viral disease, antibiotics are of no value in the treatment of this infection.
+Unlike hepatitis A and B, there is no immune globulin to protect or recover from HEV.

-For travelers to highly endemic areas, the usual elementary food hygiene precautions are recommended.
-These include:
+For travelers headed to highly endemic areas, proper food, hygiene, and sanitary precautions are recommended.

-- Avoid drinking water and/or ice of unknown purity.
+- Not drinking water and/or ice of unknown purity.

-- Do not eat uncooked shellfish, or fruits or vegetables not peeled or prepared by the traveler.
+- Not eating uncooked shellfish, pork, or even fruits and vegetables not peeled and prepared by you.

 Of Most Concern

-While Hepatitis E infection does not pose a major health threat, it can be dangerous for pregnant women and those already infected with another hepatitis virus.
+While hepatitis E infection does not pose a major health threat, it can be dangerous for pregnant women or those already infected with another virus, hepatic or otherwise.